sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q15
-### Design a function which can keep recieving the arguments on each function call and returns the sum when no argument is passed
+### Q. Design a function which can keep recieving the arguments on each function call and returns the sum when no argument is passed

 - The function can be designed to return another function which maintains the closure over the previous sum value
 - The check for breaking condition can be added using the argument check for `undefined`